PUBLIC PROGRAMME

 Educational Activity for Families: Music in Painting

 Travel back in time and discover the connection between art and music in the 17th century.
-Inspired by Jacques de Rousseaux’s painting Lute Player Accompanying an Old Man Holding a Musical Score, this activity invites families to explore the artwork’s details and to imagine the sounds that once filled grand ballrooms of the royal courts.
+Inspired by Jacques des Rousseaux’s painting Lute Player Accompanying an Old Man Holding a Musical Score, this activity invites families to explore the artwork’s details and to imagine the sounds that once filled grand ballrooms of the royal courts.

 The new educational leaflet includes various challenges, such as observing clothing, identifying the instruments, and learning how music influenced daily life at the time.
 Can you count the lute strings?
 Or figure out where the light in the scene is coming from?
-Children are invited to complete carpet patterns and imagine missing details in the painting.
+Children are invited to complete carpet patterns and imagine further details in the painting.

 Participants embark on an educational and sensory journey through visual clues, connecting art, history, and music.
 This leaflet is part of a series of educational materials developed in partnership with MNAA and is available for free at the museum.
 Join us and let yourself be transported by the melodies of the lute!